Dateline: Istanbul, Turkey

 When it comes to finding a space to work, the co-working culture has yet to take off in the city and there are few places available in the main commercial districts.
 The Co-Work Café on Gabriel René Moreno & Enrique Peñaranda is a few km outside of the central district.

 The Co-Work Café has ample space, good facilities and, in a city where WiFi and cell-phone signal strength can be an issue, excellent connectivity.
-The décor is warm and inviting and has the ambience of a city coffee house, but with private working spaces and meeting rooms available.
+The décor is warm and inviting and has the ambiance of a city coffee house, but with private working spaces and meeting rooms available.

 Best co-working space Bolivia: CoWork Café, Claudio Aliaga #1239 entre Gabriel René Moreno y Enrique Peñaranda